GeoWebCache/geowebcache/documentation/en/user/source/configuration/diskquotas.rst

 Disk quota storage
 ------------------

-The disk quota subystem defaults to use an embedded Berkeley DB whose storage is located in the cache directory, there is however also the possibility of using either an embedded H2 database, against storing information in the cache directory, or a standard Oracle or PostgreSQL database.
+The disk quota subystem defaults to use an embedded Berkeley DB whose storage is located in the cache directory, there is however also the possibility of using either an embedded HSQL database, against storing information in the cache directory, or a standard Oracle or PostgreSQL database.

-In order to switch from the Berkeley DB to the embedded H2 storage the :file:`geowebcache-diskquota.xml` must contain the ``quotaStore`` element set to ``H2``:
+In order to switch from the Berkeley DB to the embedded HSQL storage the :file:`geowebcache-diskquota.xml` must contain the ``quotaStore`` element set to ``HSQL``:
 .. code-block:: xml
     <?xml version="1.0" encoding="utf-8"?>
     <gwcQuotaConfiguration>
       <enabled>false</enabled>
-      <quotaStore>H2</quotaStore>
+      <quotaStore>HSQL</quotaStore>
       ...
     </gwcQuotaConfiguration>